 Port Douglas Weather

-The difference between summer and winter is slight, and winter in Port Douglas is the most popular for its comfortable climate and stunning blue skies.
+The difference between summer and winter is slight, with winter in Port Douglas the most popular for its comfortable climate and stunning blue skies.

 Summer (December – February)

 Port Douglas weather showcases the true beauty of tropical paradise.

 Temperatures average between 23°C and 30°C (73°F – 86°F), but the humidity makes it feel hotter.

 There are thunderstorms, occasional cyclones and plenty of rain brought to dramatic life the beautiful waterfalls and river systems.

 You have never experienced rain until you experience the tropical rains in the summer.
 The monsoon rains are a cleansing and a welcome relief after a hot, humid day.

 Clothing tips: Travellers only need to rely on casual summer clothing.